 Saving your wedding cake to eat on your first anniversary is another tradition you may want to partake in.
 Historically, fruitcakes were eaten at Victorian weddings, so they were easier to preserve to eat on the first anniversary (or at the christening of the first child, which, in olden times, likely happened within the first year of marriage).
 Plus, it’s something sweet to enjoy on the first anniversary of your marriage.

 To preserve your top cake tier, you’ll need to get it into the freezer as soon as possible after the wedding.
 Make sure that it’s completely sealed in plastic wrap, then placed in a cake box, and, finally, wrapped in more plastic (or a sealed Ziploc bag).
 Then, leave it in the freezer until your one-year anniversary—then take it out, defrost it, and enjoy a piece of cake with your spouse to celebrate being newlyweds and reminisce about your wedding day.

 If the thought of preserving your cake doesn't appeal to you, you can get a mini replica of your wedding cake made one year later, instead.
-Or, just have some fresh cupcakes to celebrate.
+Or just have some fresh cupcakes to celebrate.

 The cake topper is a chance for the couple to show off their personality.
 You may want to order a classic “LOVE,” or “Mr. and Mrs.” topper, or have a small replica of yourselves (and maybe your pets) made into a topper.
 You can also choose not to have a topper, depending on your wedding cake design.